 Agile – able to move quickly and easily.

 Allow freedom in your business.
 Micro managing simply does nothing but irritate and frustrate the very people you are supposed to be inspiring.
 Empower people by aligning the new culture to their personal role and showing them how vital they are to the big picture.
 Give them autonomy and allow space for failure.
 Yes – that’s correct – I did say failure.
-Success cannot happen without falling a little.
+Success cannot happen without failing a little.
 Being flexible enough to know that to learn something we need the confidence to try first and then use creativity and grit to pull through.

-New age leadership is also about knowing that we can no longer just force people to focus and work-hard, especially when there are so many distraction around us.
+New age leadership is also about knowing that we can no longer just force people to focus and work-hard, especially when there are so many distractions around us.
 If you stop people using YouTube and Facebook you are removing major opportunities for staff to learn and grow.
 Become more time constructive – not time destructive.
 Take stuff away and people will still find a way plus they’ll be less inclined to tell you.

 The modern workplace should be designed to allow people to find new ideas and solve problems.
 Give them space and yes – a sense of freedom.